 I don’t really know how, but Olivia was somehow an amazing newborn sleeper.
 Two weeks in she was giving us 7-8 hour stretches at night and it was amazing!

-We had to hold her for pretty much every nap until she was around 8 weeks old, but because nights were so great, I looked past the naps.
-(Plus, who doesn’t love newborn snuggles?!)
+We had to hold her for pretty much every nap until she was around 8 weeks old, but because nights were so great and I was on maternity leave and really had nothing better to do (not to mention who doesn’t love newborn snuggles), I didn’t mind, for the most part!

 Baby Olivia